lexiforest/curl_cffi/README.md

 impersonate browsers' TLS/JA3 and HTTP/2 fingerprints.
 If you are blocked by some website for no obvious reason, you can give `curl_cffi` a try.

+The fingerprints in 0.6 on Windows are all wrong, you should update to 0.7 if you are on Windows.
+Sorry for the inconvenience.

+Only Python 3.8 and above are supported.
+Python 3.7 has reached its end of life.

 ------

 <a href="https://scrapfly.io/?utm_source=github&utm_medium=sponsoring&utm_campaign=curl_cffi" target="_blank"><img src="https://raw.githubusercontent.com/yifeikong/curl_cffi/main/assets/scrapfly.png" alt="Scrapfly.io" width="149"></a>